wirebase/wire/README.md

-# wire
+# Wirebase
-The single tool that enables the development of static, dynamic and single-page web frontends from a single Go codebase.
+The single tool that enables the development of both static, dynamic ánd single-page web frontends from a single Go codebase.